swopblock/Swop-Script/README.md

 ![Invoicing](AutoInvoice.md)

-# Swopblock Deliver Grammar
+# Swopblock Delivery Grammar

 The Swopblock changing grammar is the grammar for a kind of message that specifies a change made autonomously that fulfills invoice offers and orders.
-There are two kinds of changes: changes that “pay cash” (deliver SWOBL) for an invoice and changes that “cash in” (deliver BTC, ETH, etc.) for an invoice.
+There are two kinds of deliveries: paying and cashing.

 **Delivering:**